seonicklaus/data-structures-go/README.md

-# Data Structures in Goland
+# Data Structures in Golang

 Representation of various Data Structures in Go Programming Language